-Important: Make sure that your networking/security settings on Cloudera Data Science Workbench gateway nodes are not being overwritten behind-the-scenes, either by any automated scripts, or by other high-priority configuration such as /etc/sysctl.conf, /etc/krb5.conf, or /etc/hosts.deny.
+Important: Make sure that your networking/security settings on Cloudera Data Science Workbench gateway hosts are not being overwritten behind-the-scenes, either by any automated scripts, or by other high-priority configuration such as /etc/sysctl.conf, /etc/krb5.conf, or /etc/hosts.deny.

 - All Cloudera Data Science Workbench gateway hosts must be part of the same datacenter and use the same network.
 Hosts from different data-centers or networks can result in unreliable performance. - A wildcard subdomain such as .cdsw.company.com must be configured.
-Wildcard subdomains are used to provide isolation for user-generated content. - Disable all pre-existing iptables rules.
-While Kubernetes makes extensive use of iptables, it's difficult to predict how pre-existing iptables rules will interact with the rules inserted by Kubernetes.
-Therefore, Cloudera recommends you use the following commands to disable all pre-existing rules before you proceed with the installation.
+Wildcard subdomains are used to provide isolation for user-generated content.